erikrose/peep/README.rst

 If, during installation, a hash doesn't match, ``peep`` will say something like this::

-    THE FOLLOWING PACKAGES DIDN'T MATCHES THE HASHES SPECIFIED IN THE REQUIREMENTS FILE.
+    THE FOLLOWING PACKAGES DIDN'T MATCH THE HASHES SPECIFIED IN THE REQUIREMENTS FILE.
 If you have updated the package versions, update the hashes.
 If not, freak out, because someone has tampered with the packages.